Periods of linear algebraic cycles: Introduction

 where $\zeta_{2d}$ is a $2d$-primitive root of unity, $b$ is a permutation of $\{0,1,2,\ldots,n+1\}$ and $0\leq a_i\leq d-1$ are integers.
 In order to get distinct cycles we may further assume that $b_0=0$ and for $i$ an even number $b_i$ is the smallest number in $\{0,1,\ldots,n+1\}\backslash\{b_0,b_1,b_2,\ldots, b_{i-1}\}$.
 It is easy to see that the number of such cycles is $1\cdot 3\cdots (n-1)(n+1) d^{\frac{n}{2}+1}$ (for $d=3, n=2$ this is the famous $27$ lines in a smooth cubic surface).
 In this article we use a theorem of Carlson and Griffiths in \cite{CarlsonGriffiths1980} and prove the following: \begin{theo} For non-negative integers $i_0,i_1,\cdots, i_{n+1}$ with $\sum_{k=0}^{n+1}i_k=(\frac{n}{2}+1)d-n-2$, we have

 where $\zeta_{2d}=e^{\frac{\pi i}{d}}$ is the $2d$-th primitive root of unity. \end{theo} For the residue map see \S\ref{6oct2017}.
-Using Theorem \ref{14out2016} we can prove a stronger version of the variational Hodge conjecture for many algebraic cycles, see \cite{gro66} page 103.
-We content ourselves to the class of examples in Theorem \ref{27.03.17}.
+Using Theorem \ref{14out2016} we can prove a stronger version of the variational Hodge conjecture for many algebraic cycles, see \cite[page 103]{gro66}.
+We content ourselves with the class of examples in Theorem \ref{27.03.17}.
 A complete list of cases will appear in another publication.
-Recall that the variational Hodge concture holds for an algebraic cycle $Z$ of codimension $\frac{n}{2}$ inside a smooth hypersurface of degree $d$ and dimension $n$, if deformations of $Z$ as an algebraic cycle and Hodge cycle are the same.
+Recall that a stronger version of the variational Hodge conjecture (alternative Hodge conjecture in \cite[\S 18.2]{ho13}) holds for an algebraic cycle $Z$ of codimension $\frac{n}{2}$ inside a smooth hypersurface of degree $d$ and dimension $n$, if deformations of $Z$ as an algebraic cycle and Hodge cycle are the same.
 Let $\T$ be the open subset of $\C[x]_d$ parameterizing smooth hypersurfaces of degree $d$.
 We use the notation $X_t,\ t\in\T$ and denote by $0\in\T$ the point corresponding to Fermat variety.
 We also denote by $\plc$ the trivial algebraic cycle in $X$ obtained by intersecting a projective space $\Pn {\frac{n}{2}+1}\subset \Pn {n+1}$ with $X$.
 For the definition of a Hodge cycle and Hodge locus see \S\ref{28.03.2017}.
-As a corollary of Theorem \ref{14out2016} we get: \begin{theo} Let $\check\T$ be the subvariety of $\T$ parametrizing hypersurfaces containing two linear cycle $\P^\frac{n}{2}$ and $\check\P^\frac{n}{2}$ with $\check\P^\frac{n}{2}\cap\check\P^\frac{n}{2}=\P^m$.
-There is a Zariski neighborhood $U$ of $\check\T$ such that the variational Hodge conjecture is true for $Z:=\P^\frac{n}{2}+\check\P^\frac{n}{2}\in X_t,\ t\in U$ with the triples $(n,d,m)$:
+As a corollary of Theorem \ref{14out2016} we get: \begin{theo} Let $\check\T$ be the subvariety of $\T$ parametrizing hypersurfaces containing two linear cycle $\P^\frac{n}{2}$ and $\check\P^\frac{n}{2}$ with $\P^\frac{n}{2}\cap\check\P^\frac{n}{2}=\P^m$.
+There is a Zariski open (and hence dense) subset $U$ of $\check\T$ such that the variational Hodge conjecture is true for $Z:=\P^\frac{n}{2}+\check\P^\frac{n}{2}\in X:=X_t,\ t\in U$ with the triples $(n,d,m)$: